chrisnoonan98675/site/_posts/2014-08-28-placeholder-xlr-kb-article-04.markdown

 ---
-title: Sample XLR KB article 04
+title: Sample XL Release article 04
 categories:
 - xl-release
 tags:
 - sample
+- xl-release-3.0
 ---

 This is a placeholder.